-To be successful it is imperative that a business grows.
-The old saying grow or die certainly rings true for many businesses as the cost of operating increases year over year.
-I would suggest that good leaders strategize and manage growth.
+Richard Leaver, Alliance PTP CEO - To be successful, it is imperative that a business grows.
+The old saying, "Grow or die," certainly rings true for many businesses as the cost of operating increases year over year.
+Good leaders strategize and manage growth.
 However, a great leader not only focuses on growth but also keeps a careful eye on expenditure.
-A myopic approach of attending to either growth or cost will stymie a business in the long run.
-Focus must be applied to both sides of the income statement.
-In this post I want to focus on expense.
+A nearsighted approach of attending to growth or cost will hinder a business in the long run.
+Focus must be applied to both sides of the income statement, but I want to focus on expense.

 - Obsolete items.
-E.g. Newspaper advertising, magazine subscriptions, cable television, water coolers, etc
+(E.g. newspaper advertising, magazine subscriptions, cable television, water coolers)

-- Bundled services that are not needed or under utilized
+- Bundled services that are unnecessary or underutilized

-- Consuming and servicing goods and services that are over engineered for the purposes it is being used for.
-E.g. using a premium membership of a software product when a basic membership would be adequate
+- Consuming and servicing goods and services that are over engineered (E.g. a premium vs. basic membership)

 - Using too much of a product

-- Paying an invoice for a service or product that you didn't even receive or actually someone else's bill
+- Paying for a service or product you didn't receive (or actually someone else's bill)

 I challenge you to look more closely the next time you approve an expense!